odota/core/README.md

 * Build step.  `npm run build` executes the following.
     * `npm install` Downloads and installs the Node dependencies from npm.
     * `npm run maven` Uses Maven to build the Java parser.
     * `npm run webpack` Builds and minifies the client side JS using Webpack.
-    * `npm run constants` Builds `constants.json` from `sources.json` by requesting some dynamic data from URLs.
-        * web requires constants for display purposes (map internal strings to friendly names)
-        * fullhistory requires constants (needs to iterate through heroes)
 * Descriptions of each service:
     * `web`: An HTTP server which serves the web traffic.
         * All of the querying, filtering, aggregation, and caching happens here.